 The aim of this Advice Note is to provide concise ‘best-practice guidance for the completion of a Solvent Management Plan (SMP)

-The Environmental Protection Agency (EPA) has today released its report on local authority environmental enforcement activities for 2019.
+The Environmental Protection Agency (EPA) has today published its annual air quality report ‘Air Quality in Ireland 2022’.

 Air quality in Ireland is generally good however there are localised issues due to the burning of smoky fuel or emissions from transport in dense urban areas.